skobnx/ShadowverseEvolveCockatrice/README.md

 4. In Cockatrice, navigate to "Card Database" and select "Manage Sets".
 From the dropdown menu, choose "Open custom sets folder".

 5. Locate the "Shadowverse Evolve.xml" file you downloaded from the GitHub page.
-Move this file into the folder that opened in the previous step.
+Move this file into the folder that was opened in the previous step.

 6. Close Cockatrice completely, and then reopen it.
 You will see a prompt indicating that new sets are being added.
 It will ask if you want to enable them.
 Click "Yes" to enable the Shadowverse Evolve sets.